 Cycling 101It may come as a surprise to learn that cycling is a team sport.
 Few riders could compete in a race as long as the Amgen Tour of California on their own.
-Even Lance Armstrong depended heavily on the strength of his team to win his seven Tour de France titles.

 In a typical pro race, teams have 8-12 riders on the start line.
 Each team has its own game plan for winning, and like pieces on a chess board, each rider plays a different role in that game plan.